 Honoring the life and legacy of Héctor Figueroa

-Héctor Figueroa, President of SEIU 32BJ, was a seminal figure in the life of New York City, fighting for a healthy, sustainable future and good jobs for working people.
+Héctor Figueroa, former President of SEIU 32BJ, was a seminal figure in the life of New York City, fighting for a healthy, sustainable future and good jobs for working people.
 And he did it with compassion, grace and a knack for bringing people together.

 We were fortunate to have worked with and learned from Héctor, who also served on the Urban Green Board of Directors for three years.
 He made an indelible impression on all who met him and also left an incredible legacy, one we memorialize with the Héctor Figueroa Leadership Award.